Quantum Mechanics and Consciousness

 The laws of quantum mechanics… cannot be formulated without recourse to the concept of consciousness.

-All the paradoxes that trouble quantum physicists (e.g. the quantum eraser and Wigner’s friend) are resolved when the illusion of a single objective reality is transcended.
-The mechanism behind this illusion will be described in the next article: Relativity and Consciousness.
+All the paradoxes that trouble quantum physicists (e.g. the quantum eraser and Wigner’s friend) are resolved when the illusion of objective reality is transcended.
+The mechanism behind this illusion is described in the next article: Relativity and Consciousness.